 What are some ways to have a productive conversation about organizing materials and tasks with my child?

-• If you have time to be proactive, set a goal for helping your child find the best way he/she can organize him/herself.
-A common mistake is to teach the child “your way of organizing.”
-This system may not work for your child.
+On one hand, if you have time to be proactive, set a goal for helping your child find the best way he/she can organize him/herself.
+On the other hand, a common mistake is to teach the child “your way of organizing.”
+Therefore, keep in mind that this system may not work for your child.
 It also prevents your child from knowing why something works and under which conditions it won’t work.

-3. Pull out examples of what types of things have to be organized.
-Papers, assignments, tests, notes, worksheets, etc.
+4. Then, pull out examples of what types of things have to be organized, such as papers, assignments, tests, notes, worksheets, and more.

-4. Ask you child to list the different ways things can be organized.
+5. Ask your child to list different ways things can be organized.

 1. Alphabetically